 Depression is a hard subject for many people to talk about.
-But if a friend or loved one is depressed, talking to them about getting help can make a big difference.
+If a friend or loved one is depressed, talking to them about getting help can make a big difference.
 Use these tips to start talking.

 Show you care.

 “Tell me how you are feeling.
-I’m here to listen and support you.”
+I’m here to support and listen to you.”